codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-06-my-new-blog-post.md

 Key takeaway

-As a project manager, having the flexibility and ability to handle ambiguity in a rapidly-changing business setting gives you an advantage.
-Mastering these competencies, along with enabling decision-making, effective communication skills, and strong organizational skills, will allow you to innovate and grow as a project manager and leader.
+As a program manager, having the flexibility and ability to handle ambiguity in a rapidly-changing business setting gives you an advantage.
+Mastering these competencies, along with enabling decision-making, effective communication skills, and strong organizational skills, will allow you to innovate and grow as a program manager and leader.

 Daily Check in [Form](https://forms.gle/BRA4EH2sMoZdLPgE8)